the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 give you an idea how |TVB| stores its data.
 Basically there are two major storage areas:

-1. *Database* - where general information/metadata are stored and relation between stored elements (e.g. assignment of data to a project, data metadata
+1. *Database* - where general information/metadata and relations between
+   stored elements are stored (e.g. assignment of data to a project, data metadata
    - creation date, owner, etc...)

 #. *Disk* - here we store "the real" data in a HDF5 format
    (http://www.hdfgroup.org/HDF5).
-This means that for each data type (e.g. surface, connectivity, time series) we store on the disk, it is given a folder structure in an HDF5 / H5 file which contains all data (e.g. vertices, triangles, etc ...).
+This means that for each data type (e.g. surface, connectivity, time series) we store on the disk, we have a folder containing a HDF5 / H5 file which contains all data (e.g. vertices, triangles, etc.).
 This format has the following advantages which made it an optimal solution for our product:

    - can store huge pieces of data and can access it very fast (even random access)